DesislavaBakardzhieva/CV-markdown.github.oi/README.md

 Project - Pharmaceutical Company
 + Handling multiple consumer contacts via Phone/ Live-chat/ E-mail/ Social Media and other channels as required
 + Identifies consumers' needs and performs investigation to provide solution
-+ Accuracy and attention to details
++ Accuracy and attention to detail
 + Sense of discretion around confidential information
-+ Ability to work independently and in a team\
++ Ability to work independently and in a team

 **"Express imoti" Ltd** - **Real Estate Agent** - Varna and Sofia, Bulgaria - 06/2015 - 10/2021\
 Rent and Sell real estates